oskarivilen/shurikenshop/README.md

-# shurikenshop
+# Shuriken Shop
 Clicking game where the main objective is to create as much shurikens as fast as possible.

-Upgrade your shop with workers and tools to make shurikens quicker.
+Upgrade your shop with workers and tools to automate and make shurikens quicker.

 ![Screenshot](shurikentitle.jpg)
 ![Screenshot](gamescreen.png)